meta-llama/llama-cookbook/end-to-end-use-cases/coding/text2sql/fine-tuning/README.md

 llama31-8b-text2sql-peft-quantized-nocot
 ```

-After running `tensorboard --logdir ./llama31-8b-text2sql-fine_tuning` you can open `http://localhost:6006` to see the train loss chat etc:
+After running `tensorboard --logdir ./llama31-8b-text2sql-fine_tuning` you can open `http://localhost:6006` to see the train loss chart like this:

 ![](train_loss.png)